 The estate’s administrator will respect this and also ensure the instructions out to the latter.

-Doing this will help heirs to avoid unnecessary hassles as this reduces friction amongst the beneficiaries of the will and helps to protect the family ties.
+Doing this will help heirs to avoid probate and unnecessary hassles as this reduce friction amongst the beneficiaries of the will and help to protect the family ties.

 - You have the opportunity to include a life interest trust in your will.
-This allows you to give a trustee the responsibility of managing your asset for the eventual benefit of the beneficiary who are your loved ones.
+This allows you to give a trustee the responsibility of managing your asset for the eventual benefit of the beneficiary who is your loved ones.

 - Where you have minors as children, creating a will allows you to appoint a guardian who takes personal responsibility for your children until they are of legal age.
 In cases where they are of legal age, but you do not want them to have access to the real estate and other assets bequeathed to them yet, a legal will allow you to set up a trust for them.

 - It is important to create a will to ensure your estate planning goes as planned.
 When you create a will, you can ensure that your dependents, including old-aged parents, family members, and perhaps stepchildren, are adequately provided for in your will.

 - Creating a will also let you appoint people you trust as executors/administrators of your will.
 You can rest assured that they will express your advice and opinions on each subject matter and ensure that your loved ones are protected, as stated in your will.